Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Conclusion

 \section{Conclusion}

-In this work, we have investigated an efficient seamless integration of DL services within next-generation wireless networks, particularly focusing on the coexistence of DL and HB traffic.
-The proposed time-step-wise resource allocation framework, reformulated as a session-based problem, consists of a multi-server JCSRA problem.
+In this work, we have investigated an efficient seamless integration of{ synchronous} DL services within next-generation wireless networks, particularly focusing on the coexistence of DL and HB traffic.
+The proposed {time-slot-wise} resource allocation framework, reformulated as a session-based problem, consists of a multi-server JCSRA problem.
 We establish scheduling properties and feasibility conditions for the JCSRA problem and propose an iterative algorithm to tackle the non-convex and non-separable constrained optimization problem.
-Simulation results validate the proposed method, and highlight the factor influencing the performance gap between the proposed multi-server JCSRA, single-server JCSRA, and rigid allocation.
+Simulation results validate the proposed method, and highlight the factors influencing the performance gap between the proposed multi-server JCSRA, single-server JCSRA, and rigid allocation.
 This confirms that the \emph{rigid} resource allocation within a CR is indeed inefficient and inaccurate in terms of the achievable CR latency with tight and heterogeneous constraints under reasonable allocation.
 This work also shows that considering single-server JCSRA can be sufficient under constrained and heterogeneous systems, while multi-server JCSRA should be considered for better efficiency in homogeneous and resource-sufficient systems.
 Given the difficulty in quantifying the degree of heterogeneity or constraints within a given system, it remains crucial to consider multi-server JCSRA.
-Overall, this work emphasizes the importance of considering multi-server JCSRA or other time-dependent optimization within each CR for designing efficiently and estimating accurately the consumed latency with energy constraint when enabling DL in future wireless networks.
+Overall, this work emphasizes the importance of considering multi-server JCSRA or other time-dependent optimization within each CR for designing efficiently and estimating accurately the consumed latency with energy constraint when enabling DL in future wireless networks. {Although the current optimization approach would be infeasible for asynchronous DL, this work demonstrates the potential efficiency gain in any practical DL system constrained by limited bandwidth and energy budget.
+Future work will address the design of energy-budget-aware efficient asynchronous DL frameworks based on the JCSRA principle.}{ We will also investigate in the future extending JCSRA to non-stationary channel conditions.}

 \appendices